ksstormnet/cme-cpt-and-taxonomy/docs/architecture/OVERVIEW.md

 ### Creating Persona Content

-1. Edit a cruise, ship, or destination
-2. Navigate to the persona content section
-3. Select the appropriate persona tab
+1. Create a persona via the custom post type
+2. Add gender-specific images
-4. Create custom content specific to that persona
+3. In future updates: Create custom content specific to that persona
-5. Save the entity
+4. Save the entity

 ### Previewing Persona Content

-1. While editing content, use the "Preview as Persona" dropdown
+1. While editing content, use the "Preview as Persona" dropdown (planned)
 2. Select the desired persona to preview
 3. View the full rendered page as that persona would see it
 4. Switch between personas to compare experiences